ricds/maiac_processing/README.md

 <BR>

 # *Code use*
-This code is open-source under a MIT License (https://github.com/ricds/maiac_processing/blob/master/LICENSE).
+This code is open-source under a CC-BY-4.0 license (https://github.com/ricds/maiac_processing/blob/master/LICENSE).

 Feel free to use it, just make sure you cite it: